tustin2121/James_Somerton_Transcripts/_videos/5OxH1rqBAgw.md

 Okay, the thing about Somerton is that sometimes he will cite his sources and you can just read along and see where he's adding things.
 He got most of this video from Richard Plant's *The Pink Triangle* and the passage he's quoting from actually says that 15% of the *teenage boys* kicked out of the Hitler Youth were kicked out for being being gay, not the adult leadership.
 Also, there's nothing in there about any coverups.
 And that's also how I know the SS stuff is also made up.
 Like the book specifically says there couldn't have been gay men in the rabidly homophobic SS, you'd have to be crazy (Plant p.
 144).
 Now I have seen [a different article](https://www.jstor.org/stable/3704558) arguing that Himmler maybe didn't drum out all the gays from the force like he claimed he did, but you know that's more the level of arguing that, you know, the SS was as gay as the general populace, not so gay that they were infamous for coercing gay blowjobs from people.
 [Also the whole idea of gay Nazis is a wildly homophobic myth and you shouldn't spread it](https://slate.com/human-interest/2018/08/gay-nazi-myth-why-dinesh-dsouzas-misuse-of-history-is-so-galling.html).

 ---
 Also, again, gays in the military were not "excused" for "having gay sexual encounters."
 The book says the exact opposite.
+Some of the claims that James makes here and in other places are also found in *The Pink Swastika*, a pseudohistorical book written by an anti-gay rightwinger that promotes the gay Nazi myth.
+The book's claims have been debunked by many historians and other writers.
+See, for example, [*The Annotated Pink Swastika*](http://www.qrd.org/qrd/religion/anti/annotated.pink.swastika)

 </comment>
 </compare>